rogithub/secretapi/README.md

 ## Curl
-If you are testing localhost with https you can send -k to curl so that ignores self signet ssl certs
+If you are testing localhost with https you can use -k in curl so that ignores self signed ssl certs